-Do not replant treated areas to any crop within 1 year after last application, as injury to subsequent crops may result.
+Do not replant treated areas to any crop within 1 year after last application as injury to subsequent crops may result.

-Drill-Planted Spring Oats-Idaho, Eastern Oregon, Eastern Washington: Use in areas where average annual rainfall exceeds 16 inches.
-Make a single application of 0.8 to 1.2 quarts per acre after planting either before or after oats emerge but within 6 weeks of planting.
+DRILL PLANTED SPRING OATS-Idaho, Eastern Oregon, Eastern Washington: Use in areas where average annual rainfall exceeds 16 inches.
+Make a single application of 1 to 1.5 lbs./Acre after planting, either before or after oats emerge but within 6 weeks of planting.
 Best results are usually obtained when application is made 3 to 4 weeks after planting.
 Apply before weeds are 3 to 4 inches in height.

-Drill-Planted Winter Oats and Mixture with Peas or Vetch-Western Oregon, Western Washington: Make a single application of 1.2 to 1.6 quarts per acre as soon as possible after planting but before crop emergence.
+DRILL PLANTED WINTER OATS AND MIXTURE WITH PEAS OR VETCH-Western Oregon and Western Washington: Make a single application of 1.5 to 2 lbs./Acre as soon as possible after planting but before crop emergence.